bfirsh/jsnes/README.md

 ## Embedding JSNES in a web page

 You can use JSNES to embed a playable version of a ROM in a web page.
 This is handy if you are a homebrew ROM developer and want to put a playable version of your ROM on its web page.
-An example is in the `example/` directory.

-For a more complex example, see [jsnes-web](https://github.com/bfirsh/jsnes-web), a web UI written in React.

-A potential improvement (hello contributors!) would be to make the React components in jsnes-web reusable so you could use them to embed a single ROM in a web page.
+The best implementation is [jsnes-web](https://github.com/bfirsh/jsnes-web) but unfortunately it is not trivial to reuse the code.
+You'll have to copy and paste the code from that repository, the use the [`<Emulator>`](https://github.com/bfirsh/jsnes-web/blob/master/src/Emulator.js) React component.
+[Here is a usage example.](https://github.com/bfirsh/jsnes-web/blob/d3c35eec11986412626cbd08668dbac700e08751/src/RunPage.js#L119-L125).

+A project for potential contributors (hello!): jsnes-web should be reusable and on NPM!
+It just needs compiling and bundling.

+A more basic example is in the `example/` directory of this repository.
+Unfortunately this is known to be flawed, and doesn't do timing and sound as well as jsnes-web.

 ## Formatting code